 Listen to more oral history interviews on the Oral History Program post.

 Part one of three.
 This is an example of Hatabel Hyer's early interviews for the Pioneer Party Line.
 The conversation is already underway as the recording begins.

-Interview with Agnes Person and Jean Person Floyd, Pt 2
+Agnes Person and Jean Person Floyd, Part 2

-Interview with Agnes Person and Jean Person Floyd, Pt 3
+Agnes Person and Jean Person Floyd, Part 3